jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Resources:** timber, livestock, hunted meat
 *   **Area:** 720 thousand square miles
 *   **Important NPCs:**
-    *   **Khagan Anim Beldek (Wood Elf)** is the ruling Khagan of Westerwood.
+    *   **Khagan Anim lim Beldek (Wood Elf)** is the ruling Khagan of Westerwood.
 He is fervently loyal to the Yargyez Empire.
-    *   **Chieftain Tosir Arakzan (Wood Elf)** is a member of the Synomachos conspiracy.
-He seeks to overthrow Anim Beldek and replace him.
+    *   **Chieftain Tosir lim Arakzan (Wood Elf)** is a member of the Synomachos conspiracy.
+He seeks to overthrow Anim lim Beldek and replace him.

 Westerwood is divided into three regions.
 First is the densely forested Teren Basin at the center, which holds the capital of Kabat and is the political center of Westerwood.
 Second are the rugged and forested Kara Ates Mountains to the north, which is home to the Wood Elves' ancient capital of Koknar which is long ruined.
 Last are the semi-arid grasslands of the Ak Ates Mountains to the south, which are occupied by pastoral nomads.
-Westerwood is ruled chieftains who ultimately answer to the Khagan Anim Beldek of Westerwood, who jointly rules with the Imperial governor.
-The current Khagan is loyal to the Yargyez Empire, but the Wood Elf Chieftain Tosir Arakzan is planning to overthrow him in the Synomachos conspiracy.
+Westerwood is ruled chieftains who ultimately answer to the Khagan Anim lim Beldek of Westerwood, who jointly rules with the Imperial governor.
+The current Khagan is loyal to the Yargyez Empire, but the Wood Elf Chieftain Tosir lim Arakzan is planning to overthrow him in the Synomachos conspiracy.

 ### Fair Island